Murrieta Juvenile Defense Attorney

 A juvenile found guilty of a crime may receive the following sanctions:

 - Community service

 - Commitment to a California Youth Authority facility

 When are Juveniles Tried as Adults in California?

-Occasionally juvenile crimes can be transferred to adult criminal court when a judge waives the minor’s protections that is provided in juvenile court.
+Occasionally juveniles are tried as adults in Califnornia.
+Juvenile crimes can be transferred to adult criminal court when a judge waives the minor’s protections that is provided in juvenile court.
 In California, a juvenile aged 16 and older who commits violent crimes may be tried in an adult court if a judge determines that it is necessary.